 Join a Bee Club, you will find that it's also fun.

-Sign-in & Membership Registration from 7:00pm Meeting starts at 7:30pm sharp.
+Hall setup from 6.30pm Please help - Membership Registration from 7:00pm - Meeting starts at 7:30pm sharp.

-Our courses will give you all the beginner's know how needed to start your new hobby or refine/refresh your knowledge and skills. this course is so upmarket even a long team Beekeeper will learn.
+Our courses will give you all (not just beginner's) know how needed to start your new hobby or refine/refresh your knowledge and skills. this course is so upmarket even a long team Beekeeper will learn.
 Our class sizes are small and hands on so be prepared - You'll need your safety equipment - Bee suit & gloves, your smoker and hive tool, and not forgetting eagerness to learn and get face to face and hands on with our bees.
-Click the link above for more information, next scheduled course date and an online form for you to register your interest in attending the next course.
+Click the links above for more information, next scheduled course's date and an online form for you to register your interest in attending the next course.